Insight · Government · Saudi Arabia

 An entity that completes steps one to seven achieves ODRL 6.
 Steps one and two are regulatory obligations already binding on every entity.
 Steps three to seven are administrative.
 The Ministry of Justice and MISA have already completed steps three to six without an API, making ODRL 5 the achievable near-term target for every entity currently at ODRL 3.

 In Saudi Arabia, the governance architectures have outpaced its institutional base, which is a much easier problem to solve than the reverse.
 The EU spent ten years moving entities from awareness to practice.
 Australia’s agencies called themselves “developing” in their first baseline year.
 The US cannot get its agencies to file open data plans.
-KSA’s ODIN score of 73, its national platform, and its three ODRL-5 entities are a stronger starting point than most.
+KSA’s ODIN score of 73, its national open data portal, and its three ODRL-5 entities are a stronger starting point than most.
 What the ODRL framework adds is precision: a way to know exactly which of the nine observable dimensions any given entity needs to address, in which order, under which regulatory obligation, to move from a page to a practice.
 That is the work of the next phase of Vision 2030’s data agenda.

 Methodology and disclaimer